Comparing Olympus (OTCMKTS:OCPNY) & Antelope Enterprise (OTCMKTS:AEHL)

 Olympus has higher revenue and earnings than Antelope Enterprise.

 0.1% of Olympus shares are held by institutional investors.
 Comparatively, 0.8% of Antelope Enterprise shares are held by institutional investors.
 19.3% of Antelope Enterprise shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Summary